tinverse/tsm/README.md

 }
 ```

-So there you have it.
-There is one more thing.
 Clients can interact with this state machine in two ways - Synchronously and Asynchronously.

 ##### Single Threaded Execution Policy